JohnHuggett/JohnHuggett/README.md

-- 👋 Hi, I’m @JohnHuggett
+- 👋 Hi, I’m @John Huggett
 - 👀 I’m interested in ongoing learning
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on how to make this less complicated